Home โ€ข Recipes โ€ข Traditional

 Rhubarb Crumble

 We always had rhubarb in our garden growing up.
-I remember Papa tending to it proudly, Granny forever saying we had too much (but happily churning out rhubarb crumbles by the dozen), and me and my sisters constantly being reminded that we weren’t to let the pet rabbit anywhere near it; rhubarb is not good for rabbits apparently.
+I remember Papa tending to it proudly, Granny forever saying we had too much (but happily churning out rhubarb crumbles by the dozen), and my sisters and I constantly being reminded that we weren’t to let the pet rabbit anywhere near it; rhubarb is not good for rabbits, apparently.

-As a fully fledged adult now (allegedly), I do love a bit of rhubarb, especially in the form of a crumble…particularly when covered in a generous helping of custard too.
+As a fully fledged adult now (allegedly), I do love a bit of rhubarb; in a Rhubarb Scone, or especially in the form of a crumble…particularly when covered in a generous helping of custard too.
 And much like when I was a kid, Papa still grows masses of rhubarb, and Granny still makes rhubarb crumble by the dozen.
 So it is safe to say that her recipe for rhubarb crumble is one that is tried and tested!

 Not only is it tried, tested and undoubtedly delicious, it’s also incredibly easy and quick to make.
-The ingredients are few, the effort is minimal, and in times like these it doesn’t go amiss that it is extremely affordable to make too; particularly when you use a bunch of rhubarb from yours or your kind neighbours garden.
+The ingredients are few, the effort is minimal, and in times like these, it doesn’t go amiss that it is extremely affordable to make too, particularly when you use a bunch of rhubarb from your own or your kind neighbour’s garden.

 Rhubarb

 Different rhubarb varieties take on different colours, usually somewhere between a bright pink and an earthy green.
-The size of your rhubarb stalk can vary massively too, so in this recipe we’ve specified the quantity of rhubarb in grams.
+The size of your rhubarb stalk can vary massively, too, so in this recipe we’ve specified the quantity of rhubarb in grams.
 That being said, if you are around the 500g mark and still have half a stick of rhubarb left, don’t waste it; just chuck it in too.
-The 500g is an approximate.
-And if you really love rhubarb you can even add a little extra for that reason too.
+The 500g is an approximation.
+And if you really love rhubarb, you can even add a little extra for that reason, too.

 Caster Sugar